stanford-crfm/levanter/docs/LoRA.md

 LoRA (for Low-Rank Adaptation) is a form of parameter-efficient fine-tuning (PEFT), which is a class of techniques for adapting models to new tasks without having to store a new copy of the entire model.
 LoRA functions by augmenting each linear layer in the model (or a selected subset) with an additional low-rank linear layer.
-Training then only updates the parameters of the low-rank layer, leaving the parameters of the base model alone.
+Training then only updates the parameters of the low-rank layer, leaving the parameters of the base model fixed.
 LoRA's main strengths are its memory efficiency and associated on-disk efficiency.
 LoRA works on much smaller (and fewer) GPUs than you need for full fine-tuning, and it results in adapters that are only a few megabytes on disk, rather than the many gigabytes that you would need for a full fine-tuning checkpoint.